-Note: It is important to remember your password.
-If for any reason you lose or forget your password, there is a small reset button located on the back of the device.
-Pressing this button for 3 seconds will not only reset the password, but also the device itself-and all previous configurations will need to be input again.
+NOTE! s important to remember your password.
+If for any reason you lose or forget your password, there is small reset button located on the back of the device.
+Pressing this button for 3 seconds will not only reset the password but also the device itself--and all previous configurations will need to be inputted again.